cproctor/unfold_studio/documentation/user_guide/ink.rst

    === as_fast_as_we_could ===
    <> as fast as we could.
+   -> END

 The story flow
 ^^^^^^^^^^^^^^

 Knots and diverts combine to create the basic story flow of the game.
-This flow is "flat" - there's no call-stack, and diverts aren't "returned" from.
+This flow is "flat" - when the flow diverts, the story continues from the new knot and doesn't come back.
+In CS terms, there is no call stack.
+(Sometimes it's useful to divert and then return, for example when a player checks her inventory in a role-playing game.
+For this, see :ref:`tunnels`.

 In most ink scripts, the story flow starts at the top, bounces around in a spaghetti-like mess, and eventually, hopefully, reaches a ``-> END``.

-The very loose structure means writers can get on and write, branching and rejoining without worrying about the structure that they're creating as they go.
-There's no boiler-plate to creating new branches or diversions, and no need to track any state.

 Advanced: Loops
 ~~~~~~~~~~~~~~~

-You absolutely can use diverts to create looped content, and **ink** has several features to exploit this, including ways to make the content vary itself, and ways to control how often options can be chosen.
+You can use diverts to create looped content, and **ink** has several features to exploit this, including ways to make the content vary itself, and ways to control how often options can be chosen.

 See the sections on Varying Text and Conditional Options for more information.